stelzo/ros_pointcloud2/README.md

 ## `no_std` Environments

-The `_iter` conversions are compatible with `#[no_std]` environments when an allocator is provided.
+The `_iter` conversions are compatible with `#[no_std]` environments if an allocator is provided.
 This is due to the fact that names for point fields do not have a maximum length, and PointCloud2 data vectors can have arbitrary sizes.
 Use `default-features = false` to disable std for this crate.

 ## License